rperryng/graphql-ruby-hive/README.md

       port: 80,
       buffer_size: 50, # forward the operations data to Hive every 50 requests

-      report_schema: true,  # publish schema to Hive
-      reporting: {  # mandatory if `report_schema: true`
-        # mandatory members of `reporting`
-        author: 'Author of the latest change',
-        commit: 'git sha or any identifier',
-        # optional members of `reporting
-        service_name: '', # optional
-        service_url: '', # optional
-      },

       # pass an optional proc to client_info to help identify the client (ex: Apollo web app) that performed the query
       client_info: Proc.new { |context| { name: context.client_name, version: context.client_version } }